h4sh5/optar-fork/README.md

 The goal of this repo is to provide more visibility of this project, while working towards a browser-only optar web application using WebAssembly that can optar/unoptar files on any browser without a server or the need to compile any of the code yourself.

-**WARNING**: Code in this repository is unstable while refactoring work is being done on optar and unoptar; compilations to wasm might be done with different branches and no branch is guaranteed to work prefectly (for example, unoptar.c currently does not work if compiled from main).
-For fully working C code go back to the initial commit or refer to the original source code from the Twibright website.

 ## What is Optar?

 Optar stands for OPTical ARchiver.
 It's a codec for encoding data on paper or free software 2D barcode in other words.
-Optar fits 200kB on an A4 page, then you print it with a laser printer (at 600dpi+ printing, 1200dpi+ scanning for best results).
-If you want to read the recording, scan it with a scanner and feed into the decoder program.
+Optar fits up to 200kB on an A4 page, then you print it with a laser printer (at 600dpi+ printing, 1200dpi+ scanning for best results; the scanning resolution must always be higher than the printing resolution).
+If you want to read the file, scan it with a scanner and feed into the decoder program.
 A practical level of reliability is ensured using forward error correction code (FEC).
 Automated processing of page batches facilitates storage of files larger than 200kB.

 ## Usage